Ivkalu/dipl/README.md

 ### Gray Box

 Assumes some internal structure but relies on optimization methods to fill out unknown parameters.
-We define an individual as a chain of 5 pedals.
+I define an individual as a chain of 5 pedals.

 1.  **Genetic Algorithm**
     *   **Initialize**: 400 random individuals.